 Activated carbon relies on three chemical principles to work: adsorption, absorption, and chemisorption.
 When placed in aquarium water, activated carbon relies on a law of physics called van der Waals forces to draw or absorb the harmful pollutants and organics (adsorbents) into the porous carbon.
 Two things then occur; bacteria then begin to colonize on the surface of the carbon and consume the adsorbents transferred there, and chemical reactions take place within the carbon to detoxify the trapped pollutants.

 A third process, called chemisorption, keeps the pollutants trapped in the carbon.

 Activated carbon removes a variety of pollutants from your aquarium water, including copper, chlorine, dissolved proteins, medications, and other organic and inorganic compounds, such as gelbstoff (organic compounds that yellow aquarium water).

 pre-filter your aquarium water and replace the carbon every 4-6 weeks, or sooner if needed.

-Since all carbon leaches phosphate, it is important to choose a high-quality activated carbon that will release minimal phosphate, such as
+Many generic or "off-brand" carbon leaches phosphate so it is important to choose a high-quality activated carbon that will release minimal phosphate, such as